-The samples were subjected to the shear bond test under Instron universal testing machine with the knife-edge placed perpendicular at the junction between the tooth surface and ceramic disc with a crosshead of speed 0.5mm/min until failure occurred.

-The values were obtained in Newton, and shear bond strength was calculated using the following equation:

-Shear bond strength = tension / surface area of the disc in (mm).
+Testing The samples were subjected to the shear bond test under Instron universal testing machine with the knife-edge placed perpendicular at the junction between the tooth surface and ceramic disc with a crosshead of speed 0.5mm/min until failure occurred.
+The values were obtained in Newton, and shear bond strength was calculated using the following equation: Shear bond strength = tension / surface area of the disc in (mm2).
 The resultant value was obtained in MPa.

-The failure modes were analyzed using a light microscope and classified into following category:

-- 1. Cohesive failures in teeth, resin or ceramic discs - 2.
-Adhesive failures at the adhesive interface between the teeth and cement or discs and cement. - 3.
-Mixed failures which are predominantly adhesive failures with less than 40% of cement retained in the bonded area.
+The failure modes were analyzed using a light microscope and classified into following category: 1.
+Cohesive failures in teeth, resin or ceramic discs 2.
+Adhesive failures at the adhesive interface between the teeth and cement or discs and cement.